cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 ## CheckTx and Addition to Mempool

 Each full node that receives `Tx` performs local checks to ensure it is not invalid.
 If the transaction passes the checks, it is held in the nodes' [**Mempool**](https://tendermint.com/docs/tendermint-core/mempool.html#mempool)s (memory pools unique to each node) pending inclusion in a block.
-Honest nodes will discard any transactions they find invalid.
+Honest nodes will discard `Tx` if it is found to be invalid.
 Prior to consensus, nodes continuously check incoming transactions and gossip them to their peers.

 ### Types of Checks

-The full-node performs stateless, then stateful checks on the transaction, with the goal to identify and reject invalid transactions as early on as possible to avoid wasted computation. ***Stateless*** checks do not require nodes to access state - light clients or offline nodes can do them - and are thus less computationally expensive.
+The full-node performs stateless, then stateful checks on `Tx`, with the goal to identify and reject an invalid transaction as early on as possible to avoid wasted computation. ***Stateless*** checks do not require nodes to access state - light clients or offline nodes can do them - and are thus less computationally expensive.
 Stateless checks include making sure addresses are not empty, enforcing nonnegative numbers, and other logic specified in the `Msg` definition.

 ***Stateful*** checks validate transactions and messages based on a committed state.
 Examples include checking that the relevant values exist and are able to be transacted with, the address has sufficient funds, and the sender is authorized or has the correct ownership to transact.
 At any given moment, full-nodes typically have [multiple versions](./baseapp.md#volatile-states) of the application's internal state for different purposes.
 For example, nodes will execute state changes while in the process of verifying transactions, but still need a copy of the last committed state in order to answer queries - they should not respond using state with uncommitted changes.

-In order to verify `Tx`, nodes call an ABCI validation function, `CheckTx` which includes both stateless and stateful checks:
+In order to verify `Tx`, nodes call an ABCI validation function, `CheckTx`, which includes both stateless and stateful checks:

 ### Decoding

-Tendermint uses [Amino](./amino.md), a protocol buffer, to encode transactions into compact byte strings in order to efficiently transmit them.
+Tendermint uses [Amino](./amino.md), a protocol buffer, to encode `Tx` into compact byte strings in order to efficiently transmit them.
 Prior to handling specific transaction data, nodes first unmarshal (decode) `Tx`.
 Then, the [`runTx`](./baseapp.md#runtx-and-runmsgs) function is called to run in `runTxModeCheck` mode, meaning the function will run all checks but exit before executing messages and writing state changes.

 ### ValidateBasic